 Amherst College, B.A., Stanford University, M.B.A.

-Richard joins Marts & Lundy with 32 years of experience as a higher education advancement professional.
-His strategic thinking, thoughtful leadership and extensive success in fundraising will be of great value in our work with colleges and universities across the country.
+Richard became a Senior Consultant in September 2013 after joining Marts & Lundy as Of Counsel earlier in the year.
+Richard has 32 years of experience as a higher education advancement professional.
+His strategic thinking, thoughtful leadership and extensive success in fundraising provide tremendous value in his work with colleges and universities across the country.

 From 2010 to 2012 Richard served as Associate Dean for The Fuqua School of Business at Duke University.
 Leading the fundraising and alumni relations team he reversed a multi-year downward trend in fundraising and doubled the previous year's results in each of his two years.
 His team raised more than $35 million in new commitments during the quiet phase of the recently announced campaign.

 Prior to his work at Duke, Richard served for seven years as Vice President for Development at Colby College.
 He worked as the chief advancement officer for the College's fundraising and alumni relations activities, managing a staff of 43 and leading the College's $370 million comprehensive campaign.
 In addition, he managed the College's communications activities, including its integrated marketing initiative, from 2003-2007.

 For eight years Richard was the Vice President for College Advancement at Macalester College.
 There, he provided strategic leadership for the College's advancement activities, broadening outreach to alumni globally and raising $75 million, including $57 million in campaign dollars.

 During his seven years as Vice President for Development at Morehouse College, he led the development division, which raised in excess of $5 million in private support per year.
 He managed a staff of 12 in areas of alumni giving, corporate and foundation relations, government support and publications.